 The line operates through a finance company that intermediates your raw material purchases.
 The finance company buys materials from your supply chain on your behalf.
 Then, the finance company extends trade credit to your company and resells the product to you.
 Your company has up to 90 days to pay the invoice.

 Supplier financing does not create debt.
 Instead, it creates a trade payable.
 It can typically be used alongside most other types of financing.
 It usually won’t interfere with your lending covenants, though you should check.
-Read “What is supplier financing?” to learn more.
+Read “What is Supplier Financing?” to learn more.

 To qualify, companies must have:

-• Three years of operation
+- Three years of operation

-• Yearly sales of 2 million dollars or more
+- Yearly sales of $2,000,000 or more

-• The ability to get credit-insured
+- The ability to get credit-insured

-• Adequate financial statements.
+- Adequate financial statements.

 5. Finance equipment